 7. Using technology for employees who work from home

 It is safer for employees who work from home to save their work directly onto the employer's system, rather than their own equipment.
-This reduces the risk of a data security breach and limits the employer's exposure to the provisions of the General Data Protection Regulations.
+This reduces the risk of a data security breach and limits potential problems with data protection and GDPR.

 You can create a secure virtual private network (VPN)